LipJ01/AI-Kite-Control/README.md

 2021-10-18 16:38:00 INFO [environment.py:100] Listening on port 5004.
 Start training by pressing the Play button in the Unity Editor.
 ```

 Then open the scene `Assets/Scenes/MVMS.unity` in Unity.
 Press play to start the training.
-The kites will be controlled by the trained model.

 Happy kiting!